The above photo was taken of a shaman living near the Tahuayo Lodge, Iquitos, Peru.

 There are over 200 Amazon Rainforest tribes that survive in the rainforest, but these have been driven deep into the forest with the arrival of foreign colonists.
 The Amazon region has been inhabited by human beings for about 10,000 years, however, more than 90% of Amazonian tribes died out in the 1800s.
 With them went their knowledge of the rainforest and the life within it.
 The death of a medicine man or shaman is the same as the burning of a unique library, as all of the knowledge passed down over centuries is lost forever.

-In the US, 40% of all medically useful drugs are derived from living organisms, and as the tropics contain 50% off all living species they are a good bet to unlocking the answers to current medical issues e.g. an arrow poison called Curare from one of the Amazon Rainforest tribes has become useful as a muscle relaxant in modern surgery.
+In the US, 40% of all prescriptions from pharmacies are for medicines derived from living organisms.
+As the tropics contain 50% off all living species, they are a good bet to unlocking the answers to current medical issues e.g. an arrow poison called Curare from one of the Amazon Rainforest tribes has become useful as a muscle relaxant in modern surgery.
 With the vanished Amerindians went information that would have significantly improved modern medicine, not to mention knowledge of new crops, pesticides, and genetic material.